stastnypremysl/Mines3D/README.md

 ### Building and running
 Download repository and open root folder as project in Android Studio.
 Do Grandle sync and clean'n'build.
 After that, you can try to run it on your device.

+## User documentation
+There are 2 files:
+* Uživatelská dokumentace.docx
+* Uživatelská dokumentace.pdf
+It's written in Czech and it is rather pies of garbage than serious documentation.
+There are no ambicions to write a better one, because a user himself should understand the application. (one of tasks of game)

 ## Author
 Přemysl Šťastný